Position Information in Transformers: An Overview: Recurring Concepts in s

 \subsection{Absolute vs.\ Relative \Encoding{}}

 \emph{Absolute positions} encode the absolute position of a unit within a sentence.
 Another approach is to encode the position of a unit \emph{relative} to other units.
-This makes intuitively sense, as in sentences like ``The cat chased the dog.'' and ``Suddenly, the cat chased the dog.'' the change in absolute positions comes only with a slight semantic change, whereas the relative positions of ``cat'' and ``dog'' are decisive for the meaning of the sentences.
+This makes intuitively sense, as in sentences like ``The cat chased the dog.'' and ``Suddenly, the cat chased the dog.'' the change in absolute positions due to the added word ``Suddenly'' causes only a small semantic change whereas the relative positions of ``cat'' and ``dog'' are decisive for the meaning of the sentences.